vsajip/kscript/README.md

 * The JVM dependency ecosystem allows for strict versioning.
 No more messing around with virtualenv, e.g. to run a short 10liner against a specific version of numpy.

+### Does kscript work with java?

+The only language supported by `kscript` is kotlin.
+For a similar approach centering around Java scripting see [jbang](https://github.com/maxandersen/jbang).